-Goal Outcome/Objective Intervention/Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed Create community environments that promote and support healthy food and beverage choices and physical activity. is healthier. officials to ensure effective implementation of the recently adopted Healthy Vending Policy which mandates that a certain percentage of food offered on city properties must meet property vending machine offerings will Eat Well Focus Team, CoK Department Heads, CoK Mayor, Food Vending Companies 2016-2017 Yes.
-Create community environments that promote and support healthy food and beverage choices and physical activity. and support to the City of Kingston in revising Kingston Recreation Plan will be completed Play Well Focus Team: YMCA of Kingston, Innate Parkour, and CoK Parks and Recreation 2017 Yes. healthy food and 4.
+Goal Outcome/Objective Intervention/Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed Create community environments that promote and support healthy food and beverage choices and physical activity. is healthier.
+Collaborate with city officials to ensure effective implementation of the recently adopted Healthy Vending Policy which mandates that a certain percentage of food offered on city properties must meet Healthy Meeting Guidelines. a.
+City of Kingston property vending machine offerings will be assessed in 2016. b.
+The Eat Well Focus Team will work with city officials to maintain adherence to the guidelines outlined in the policy.
+Eat Well Focus Team, CoK Department Heads, CoK Mayor, Food Vending Companies 2016-2017 Yes.
+Create community environments that promote and support healthy food and beverage choices and physical activity. and support to the City of Kingston in revising An updated City of Kingston Recreation Plan will be completed and adopted.
+Play Well Focus Team: YMCA of Kingston, Innate Parkour, and CoK Parks and Recreation 2017 Yes. healthy food and 4.
 City residents will have greater access to parks, recreational facilities and programs and will have a greater awareness of both public and private recreational opportunities.
-Team will expand and recruit new members and will include representatives from CoK Parks and a.
+CoK Parks and a.
 Play Well will meet eight times per year.
 Community Partners: Family of Woodstock, CoK Police Department, CoK Building Safety Division, Ulster County (UC) Community Action, UC Probation Department, Friends of Forsyth Park, Kingston Conservation Advisory Council, Junior League of Kingston, and Kingston City School District A. 2016- 2018 Yes.

 Goal Outcome/Objective Intervention/Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed Create community environments that promote and support healthy food and beverage choices and physical activity.
 CoK Parks Department in securing funds for implementing projects identified in the Recreation Master Plan and Capital Plan.
-C. The Play Well Focus Team will identify parks as well as public and private recreational facilities and programs, and work to Parks and Recreation Department and Board on projects supported by the Recreation Plan. c.
+C. The Play Well Focus Team will identify parks as well as public and private recreational facilities and programs, and work to promote them through the LWK website, Facebook and support to the CoK Parks and Recreation Department and Board on projects supported by the Recreation Plan. c.
 Promotion of city parks and public and private recreational opportunities will occur via the LWK website and social media.
-Community Partners: Family of Woodstock, CoK Police Department, CoK Building Safety Division, Ulster County (UC) Community Action, UC Probation Department, Friends of Forsyth Park, Kingston Conservation Advisory Council, Junior League of Kingston, and Kingston City School District B. 2016- 2018 C. 2016- 2018 Yes. environments that promote and support healthy food and practices will be integrated into the day- to-day municipal administration through policy, systems and environmental changes.
+Community Partners: Family of Woodstock, CoK Police Department, CoK Building Safety Division, Ulster County (UC) Community Action, UC Probation Department, Friends of Forsyth Park, Kingston Conservation Advisory Council, Junior League of Kingston, and Kingston City School District B. 2016- 2018 C. 2016- 2018 Yes. environments that promote and support healthy food and 5.
+Complete Streets practices will be integrated into the day- to-day municipal administration through policy, systems and environmental changes.
 Team will provide input to CoK officials and the Planning Board regarding transportation and Complete Streets.
 The City of Kingston will incorporate some of the suggestions into planning and projects in order to foster Complete Streets practices by the Travel Well Focus Teams.
 Team: Bike Friendly Kingston, Kingston A. 2017 B. 2016- 2017 Yes.